sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 - *Input Transform*: Apply an OFX ACES Transform to the first serial node and set its input to your camera, and the output to ACEScct.
 - *(optional) Look Transform*: This is where you would apply whatever custom grade is desired to the middle node.
-- *Output Transform*: Apply an OFX ACES Transform to the final seriel node and set its input to ACEScct, and the output to Rec.709 for viewing on.
+- *Output Transform*: Apply an OFX ACES Transform to the final serial node and set its input to ACEScct, and the output to Rec.709 for viewing on.

 ![LUTs](img/Resolve13.png)